Myoelectric Control of Artificial Limb Inspired by Quantum Information Processing: Results

-We tested the proposed control scheme on a set of EMG acquired from an able-bodied subject who performs wrist contractions.
-Eight electrodes were placed around the circumference of the forearm, with equal inter-electrode distance \cite{Jiang:09}.
-It is important to note that even for a single DOF there are two types of movements: direct action from the rest position and return action to the rest position.
+We have tested the proposed control scheme on a set of EMG acquired from an able-bodied subject who performs wrist contractions.
+The data acquisition procedure as well as the experimental setup have been previously reported \cite{Jiang:12}, thus is not discussed here.
+During the experiments eight electrodes were placed around the circumference of the forearm with equal inter-electrode distance.
+The number of electrodes limits the number of input feature vectors to eight.
+It is also important to note that even for a single DOF there are two types of movements: direct action from the rest position and return action to the rest position.
 EMG for these actions may differ significantly, although formally correspond to the same spatial angles.
 In our analysis we always use direct actions both for the training and recognition of new patterns.

-Our training data set collects only those movements of the subject that activate one of the three degrees of freedom.
+Our training data set collects only those movements of the subject that activate one of the three DOFs.
 The test data set contains complex movements without any restrictions.
 The raw EMG that correspond to all these movements were recorded with $1024$ Hz sampling rate.
 Mean absolute value feature was extracted from the EMG averaging the signals over $100$ ms window.
 In our analysis we focused on just two DOFs D1 and D3, as they are the most desired functions not yet have commercial availability from trans-radial amputees.
 The purpose is to test whether our control scheme can recognize the combinations of these movements, being trained on just single DOF activations, i.e. the system can extrapolate automatically from single DOF data to their arbitrary combinations.